firmannf/firmannf.github.io/_posts/2017-01-18-What-I-Learn-From-Xamarin-Party-Event.md

 * PCL

   If you want to do platform specific code, you can't do something like `#if __ANDROID__`.
-You can create an interface to solve this and the implement it in each platform projects.
+You can create an interface to solve this and then implement it in each platform projects.

 ### Some Useful Links
 I'm doing some research after this event and found some useful links, here they are